oppia/oppia-web-developer-docs/Revert-and-Regression-Policy.md

 | Moderate                         | 1 (if points 1b and 1c are met)    |
 | Minor                            | 1 (if points 1b and 1c are met), 2 |

+Severity examples:

+* Severe: CI checks are failing so frequently that many PRs need to have their tests rerun.
+* Moderate: CI checks fail sometimes, but infrequently enough that only a few PRs get delayed by them.
+* Minor: CI runs are unaffected, but the developer experience is made slightly less intuitive by needing to add an extra flag when running a script.

 ## Instructions

 ### Developers Who Notice a Regression